Compatible Application Check

 How to Apply for a Compatible Application Check

-Before you apply please check that you've done the following:
+Before you submit your application, please check that you've done the following:

 - Completed all the compatible application requirements listed above

-- Answered all of the questions in the Compatible Application Check form including your estimated call peak, both hourly and daily volume, for each of the API calls that are in your application
+- Previewed and prepared answers to all of the questions in the Compatible Application Check form, including your estimated call peak, both hourly and daily volume, for each of the API calls that are in your application

 Now you're ready to apply!
 Here's how:

-Open a new Technical Support Case and fill out the Compatible Application Check form.
+Open a new Compatible App Check form.
 You'll hear back from us with 3 - 5 business days.
 We may have additional questions but overall the process should be complete in 5 - 7 business days provided.

 Apply for Application Check